Advertiser Disclosure

 Free checked bags are one of the many perks of Medallion status.
 Image Credit: Delta Air Lines

-Platinum Medallions get their baggage fees waived for themselves and up to 8 companions on the same reservation.
-Since baggage charges are $30 for the first checked bag, this is a huge saving, especially when traveling with multiple people.
-If you have 8 companions traveling, that’s a $240 savings.
+Platinum Medallions get baggage fees waived for members and up to 8 companions on the same reservation.
+Since baggage charges are $35 for the first checked bag, this is a huge savings, especially when traveling with multiple people.
+If you have 8 companions traveling, that’s a $280 savings.

 Waived Same-Day Confirmed Fees ($300)

-This benefit can be worth several hundreds of dollars throughout the year if used correctly.
-Let’s say you have a meeting or other obligation that ends early and you want to go home earlier.
+If used correctly, this benefit can be worth several hundreds of dollars throughout the year.
+Let’s say you have a meeting or other obligation that ends early, and you want to go home earlier.
 Using a same-day confirmed option, you can change onto this earlier flight at no additional cost as a Platinum Medallion.

 Normally, this benefit costs $75, so it’s an expensive change if you don’t have elite status.
 As long as the same fare class is available on the new flight you want to move to, you can change at no additional cost.
 If you’re in first class, you can change to economy class with any fare class available.

 As with most things, there are some restrictions.
-For example, you cannot change a flight that has a connection to one that is non-stop, as typically non-stop flights are much more expensive than connecting ones.
+For example, you cannot change a flight that has a connection to one that is non-stop, as typically, non-stop flights are much more expensive than connecting ones.
 You also can’t change from a co-terminal.
-So, if you’re flying into JFK, you can’t change to LaGuardia.
+So, if you’re flying into JFK, you can’t change to LaGuardia (LGA).

 SkyPriority (Value Included in SkyTeam Elite Plus Benefits)